Justme21/Conflict_Data_Collection_Experiments/README.md

 Thank you for agreeing to help me generate data for my work.
 Your cooperation is greatly appreciated.

-In these experiments I am gathering data about driving behaviours iin hgihway environments.
+In these experiments I am gathering data about driving behaviours in highway environments.
 My experiments are focused on the execution of lane change manoeuvres in a scenario with one other car on the road.
 All the experiments will take place on a straight road 2-lane highway environment (both lanes going the same direction).
 At different points in the experiments you will be required to assume different roles in the lane change; either performing the lane change, or keeping your lane while the other car changes lanes.